chaerla/Tucil2_13521044_13521064/README.md

 * [Credits](#credits)

 ## General Information
 This program is used to find the closest point pair from the points available using the Divide and Conquer algorithm.
-First, the user will be asked to input the number of points and their dimensions.
+First, the user will be asked to input the number of points and their dimension.
 After that, the coordinates of the points will be generated randomly.
 Finally, the closest point pair will be shown along with the number of Euclidean formula calculation operations used and execution time (There will a comparison between the Divide and Conquer Algorithm and the Brute Force Algorithm.
 Also, specifically for 3D points, there will be a point plotter displayed).

 ## How To Run
 In Terminal, run: